zlumer/qr-packets/README.md

 For the sake of simplicity this whitepaper will focus on use of QR Packets in offline (cold) cryptocurrency wallets.
 :::-->

+## Disclaimer
+The code is **academic grade**, meant for academic peer review and evaluation.
+It very likely contains multiple serious security flaws, and should not be relied upon for any other purpose.

 ## High-level transport protocol
 This section describes protocol operation on a higher level:
 - hashing messages